aureliusnoble/GoA-Timer/README.md

 - Remove hero selection on setup screen and add new draft mode: All Pick

-- Bugs with single draft:@ not random
+- Bugs with single draft and random draft
-- bug: each team must have

-- Add Icons
+- Bug with Random draft: Restarts when we finish
+- Bug with single draft: only lets 4 players select
+- make icon bigger